nawww83/lfsr/README.md

 Here the delay operator $D[\vec v, 1]$ means $(v_0, v_1, v_2, ...) \rightarrow (0, v_0, v_1, v_2, ...)$ transformation for any vector $\vec v$.

 As a rule, LFSR is initialized by unit state $\vec s = (1, 0, 0, ... , 0)$.
-Having $m$ cycles, LFSR will be in the state $\vec s = \vec g$ exactly, which is the same as generator coefficients.
-So, we consider that LFSR is **saturated** at that moment.
-When we continue cycles, we will observe some different states, and at some moment the current state will be equal to the initial state $\vec g$.
-What cycles we done between two equal states will determine LFSR period $T$.
+After $m$ cycles, LFSR will be in state $\vec s = \vec g$, which is equal to the generator coefficients.
+We consider that LFSR is **saturated** at that moment.
+When we continue cycles, we will observe different states, and at some point the current state will be equal to the initial one $\vec g$.
+The number of completed cycles will determine the period $T$ of the generator.

-If a generator $\vec g$ provides maximal period $T = T_{max} = p^m - 1$, then LFSR evolutes all possible states $\vec s$ except zero-state, and it doesn't matter what the initial state has been set.
-For a period $T < {T}_{\max}$ the initial state has some influence, but most of initial states will provide the fix period which can be called as the "main period".
+If some generator $\vec g$ provides the maximum period $T = T_{max} = p^m - 1$, then LFSR goes through all states $\vec s$ except zero, and it doesn't matter what initial state was set.
+For periods $T < {T}_{\max}$, the initial state affects the period, however most initial states will provide a fixed period, which can be called the **main period**.

 It was numerically shown there are generators $\vec g$ which provide period $T_1 = {p}^{m-1} - 1$, wherein the maximal period is marked as $T_0 \equiv {T}_{\max}$.
 In general, we can write $T_q = {p}^{m-q} - 1$.

 LFSR generator can have the input port, $a$.
-For that more general case we can rewrite LFSR loop
+For that more general case we can rewrite LFSR cycle
 $$\vec s = \left( v \vec g + D[\vec s, a, 1] \right) \mod p,$$
 $$v = {s}_{m-1}.$$